 I hope the Loire Valley map help you to choose which castles to include in your Loire Valley itinerary.

 If the Loire Valley castles map of France doesn’t show, click here to view it.

 Paris to Loire Valley Castles

 France is not a big country: the distance from Paris to Loire Valley is around 200 kilometres.
 Even for a day trip, it’s worth going to the Loire Valley from Paris.

 Options to go from Paris to the Loire Valley: by car or by train

 Although it’s a different region, it takes only two to three hours to drive from Paris to the Loire Valley castles, depending on where you stop.

 If you don’t have a car, there are a few options to catch a train to Tours (1h10), Blois (1.5 hours) or Amboise (1h40).
+The Loire Valley is one of the best day trips from Paris by train.
 This website provides detailed information to go from Paris to the Loire Valley castles.
 You can play with the SNCF website to find routes to go to the castles themselves, by train.
 I have identified a few on the map, like from Tours to Azay-le-Rideau and Chinon.
 I also found buses, as a tour from Paris or by public transport from Blois.

 The Loire Valley as a day trip from Paris: I recommend joining a tour.

 It will be a long day if you are planning this by yourself, but it’s totally feasible.
 However, I recommend joining a tour so your time will be maximized, and you can be more relaxed to enjoy the visit fully.